akeybl/skynetbrowser/README.md

 ## Example Use Cases
 * Order me an Uber to the White House when the price goes below $10
-* Every day at this time, find all the AI-related links on hacker news.
+* Every day at this time, find all the AI-related links on Hacker News.
 Then use gmail to send them to user@mailservice.com
 * At 9am before each upcoming Nationals baseball game, send me a reminder here
 * Every morning check the weather and shortly tell me what I should wear as a man to stay comfortable all day long